phillip-kruger/membership/README.md

     git clone https://github.com/phillip-kruger/membership.git
     cd membership

+This demo runs on Thorntail, OpenLiberty and Payara-micro.
-Build and start wildfly-swarm:
+Build and start:

+    mvn clean install -Pthorntail

+or

+    mvn clean install -Popenliberty

+or

-    mvn clean install
+    mvn clean install -Ppayara

-(This does a java -jar membership-swarm.jar)

 The server is now up and running with some test data populated (see resources/META-INF/load.sql)